micro-js/position-element/Readme.md

 ### positionElement(node, near, placement, relative, space)

 - `node` - The DOM node you want to position
-- `near` - The DOM node you want to position `node` relative to
 - `placement` - One of `top/right/bottom/left`.
 How to position `node` relative to `near`. (e.g. `top` aligns the bottom edge of `node` with the top edge of `near`, horizontally centered)
+- `options` - Optional.
+Options object containing:
+  * `near` - The DOM node you want to position `node` relative to.
+If not specified, `node`'s offsetParent is used.
-- `space` - Optional.
+  * `space` - Optional.
 Defaults to `0`.
 Specifies how much padding to add

 **Returns:** `void`